-Statements made during this presentation that set forth expectations, predictions, projections or are about future events are based on facts and situations that are known to us as of today, May 8, 2018.
+Statements made during this presentation that set forth expectations, predictions, projections or are about future events are based on facts and situations that are known to us as of November 6 to 8, 2018.

 We believe that our expectations and assumptions are reasonable.
-Actual results may differ materially, due to risks and uncertainties, such as those described on pages 13-21 of our 2017 Form 10-K filed on February 23, 2018, and other subsequent filings by Matson with the SEC.
+Actual results may differ materially, due to risks and uncertainties, such as those described on pages 13-21 of our 2017 Form 10-K filed on February 23, 2018, page 23 of our Form 10-Q filed on November 6, 2018 and other subsequent filings by Matson with the SEC.
 Statements made during this presentation are not guarantees of future performance.